-Dr Glassop has been involved in Higher Education for fourteen years lecturing for seven Australian Universities teaching at both undergraduate and postgraduate levels.
+Dr Glassop has been involved in Higher Education for twenty years lecturing for eleven Australian Universities teaching at both undergraduate and postgraduate levels.
 Linda has also supervised numerous research students: Executive MBA, postgraduate and undergraduate, and led Deakin University‘s Family Business Research Program during 2005-10.

 Prior to her academic career, Linda spent twenty years in industry working internationally with multi-national corporations in a variety of areas: operations management, process re-engineering, information systems design, quality management and change management.
 Linda joined the I.T. industry (Australia) during its pioneering years working for, then, Digital Equipment Corporation (DEC).
 At DEC, during the late 1970s and 1980s, Linda led numerous I.T. development projects (locally and internationally) and was responsible for the design of several large data warehouses when such techniques were not widely known.
 Linda is gifted analytically, and her business and I.T. skills extend to systems architecture (in Education and Business).

 Linda was originally trained as an Accountant, and has since completed several university qualifications:

 - Doctor of Philosophy (Deakin), 2007; thesis: The nature of change

 - Master of Philosophy (Commerce) (ANU), 2000, Thesis: On the benefits of teams

 - Graduate Certificate in Higher Education (UNSW), 1999